huawei-noah/SMARTS/docs/sim/agent.rst

 How to build an Agent
 ======================

-SMARTS provides users the ability to customize their agents. :class:`smarts.core.agent.AgentSpec` has the following fields:
+SMARTS provides users the ability to customize their agents. :class:`smarts.zoo.agent_spec.AgentSpec` has the following fields:

 .. code-block:: python